lllllllllwith10ls/Complex-Puzzles/README.md

 # Complex-Puzzles
 Simple implementation of some complex face-turning puzzles.
-Currently includes the tetrahedron and the triangular prism
+Currently includes the tetrahedron (complex and triplex), the triangular prism, and the K5 Square Tiling.